The Wigner Current for Open Quantum Systems: Discussion

-Eventually, the negative regions practically vanish even at zero temperature as is clear from Fig.~\ref{fig:figure5}(c).
-Because the chosen parameter values result in coexisting small and large amplitude stable oscillations for the classical dynamics, the Wigner function must correspondingly spread out through flow and quantum diffusion from its initially narrow and strongly peaked coherent state distribution [Fig.~\ref{fig:figure5}(a)].
-As a result, the magnitude of the term $\partial_p^2W$ must decrease overall, and with the small chosen anharmonic coupling strength value $\lambda$~($=0.05$), the system quantum term is too weak to counter the deleterious effects of the diffusion term in Eq.~(\ref{negduffrateeq}) and stabilize sizable negative regions.
+In the above simulations the chosen, example parameter values result in coexisting small and large amplitude stable oscillations for the classical dynamics; the Wigner function must correspondingly spread out through diffusive current flow from its initially narrow and strongly peaked coherent state distribution [Fig.~\ref{fig:figure3}(a)].
+As a result, the magnitude of the term $\partial_p^2W$ must decrease overall, and with the small chosen anharmonic coupling strength value $\lambda$~($=0.05$), the system quantum current term is too weak to counter the deleterious effects of the diffusion term in Eq.~(\ref{negduffrateeq}) and hence be able to stabilize sizable negative regions.

-Although only small negative Wigner function regions remain in the steady state for the considered Duffing parameter values, under the right conditions it might be possible to generate and stabilize sizable negative Wigner function regions, perhaps even at non-zero temperatures.
-In particular, the form of the quantum term in Eq.~(\ref{negduffrateeq}) and the accompanying picture provided by Fig.~\ref{fig:figure9} suggest that negative regions are favored by large magnitude anharmonic coupling, single amplitude oscillatory solutions where the corresponding rotating Wigner function remains narrow and strongly peaked so as to ensure that the term $\partial_p^2W$ at the leading (trailing) edge for $\lambda>0$ ($\lambda<0$) is sufficiently large.
-One possible way to maintain large values for $\partial_p^2W$ at the leading and trailing peak edges might be through the continuous squeezing of the momentum uncertainty noise~\cite{friedman17}.